metacpan/metacpan-cpan-extracted/distros/F/Finance-Alpaca/README.md

     my $stream = $camelid->trade_stream( sub ($packet) {  ... } );

-Returns a new Finance::Alpaca::TradeStream object.
+Returns a new [Finance::Alpaca::TradeStream](https://metacpan.org/pod/Finance%3A%3AAlpaca%3A%3ATradeStream) object.

 You are ready to receive real-time account and order data!

 This method expects a code reference.
-This callback will recieve all incoming data.
+This callback will receive all incoming data.

 ## `data_stream( ... )`